gdaverdin/bioinfo/Lab-9-:-Population-genomics.md

     [1] 0.03279469

+Hint: You can reference a specific column from a dataframe using the dollar sign, like this

+    dat$PI

 # Calculate Fst

 Fst is a measure of population differentiation.
 High Fst indicates that two populations are fixed for allelic differences.